Violence against men: Conscription

 Conscription, sometimes called "the draft", is the compulsory enlistment of people in a national service, most often a military service.
 Historically, only men have been subjected to military drafts, and currently only three countries conscript women and men on the same formal conditions: Norway, Sweden and the Netherlands.

 Male-only conscription, or compulsory military service, has been criticized as sexist.
 Critics regard it as discriminatory to compel men, but not women, into military service.
-They say conscription of men normalizes male violence, conscripts are indoctrinated into sexism and violence against men, and military training socializes conscripts into patriarchal gender roles.
-However, some feminist organizations have resisted inclusion of women in conscription, most notably the Norwegian Association for Women's Rights.
+They say the conscription of men normalizes male violence, conscripts are indoctrinated into sexism and violence against men, and military training socializes conscripts into patriarchal gender roles.
+Despite that, some feminist organizations have resisted inclusion of women in conscription, most notably the Norwegian Association for Women's Rights.